Merry company: Interpretation

 As with other types of Netherlandish genre painting, the body of merry company paintings include some with a clear moralistic intention, carrying a message to avoid excess in drink, lavish spending, low company and fornication.
 Others seem merely to celebrate the pleasures of sociability, often with a socially aspirational element.
 Many fall somewhere in between, are hard to interpret, and "contain within them an obvious contradiction between their goal of condemning certain types of excessive behaviour and the amusing and attractive aspect of this very behaviour and its representation".

-Often the art historian wishing to interpret them has first to decide such questions as whether the scene is placed in a home, a tavern or a brothel, and if a tavern whether the women present are respectable or prostitutes, or whether the artist had a intention to convey definite meaning to his contemporary viewers on these questions at all.
+Often the art historian wishing to interpret them has first to decide such questions as whether the scene is placed in a home, a tavern or a brothel, and if a tavern whether the women present are respectable or prostitutes, or whether the artist had an intention to convey definite meaning to his contemporary viewers on these questions at all.
 The titles given later to paintings often distinguish between "taverns" or "inns" and "brothels", but in practice these were very often the same establishments, as many taverns had rooms above or behind set aside for sexual purposes: "Inn in front; brothel behind" was a Dutch proverb.

 Scenes with prostitutes do not reflect the realities of 17th century prostitution in many ways, but offer a conventionalized visual code.
 The madam or (as art historians like to call them) "procuress" is always an aged crone, whereas court records for Amsterdam (the national centre for Dutch prostitution) show that most were still fairly young, and 40% in their twenties.
 The presence of a procuress figure is by itself sufficient to justify interpreting a painting as a brothel scene.

 Fine clothes (rented from the madam) and in particular feathers in headdresses are said to be signifiers of prostitutes, as well as the more obvious loosened clothes, low cleavages, and a provocative frontal stance.
 But in the later part of the century demure downcast looks by the woman feature in many scenes thought to represent prostitution; in the famously ambiguous threesome The Gallant Conversation by Gerard ter Borch, the young woman is seen only from behind.
 Of one painting by Jacob Ochtervelt, (c.
 1670, now Cleveland, illustrated at left) Wayne Franits says:

 At first glance, the Musical Company in an Interior appears to be an elegant gathering of well-heeled youths [and women and a servant]...
 The picture exudes an aura of calmness and finesse.
 Nevertheless, the series of female portraits on the wall behind the figures discloses the true nature of its subject.
 There is strong evidence that actual brothels displayed portraits like these to assist clients in selecting their partners.